DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 Milo tapped the clipboard with his pen, unamused.
 “Receipts.”

 The dealer slid out a second sheet: a faded print of a maintenance schedule with margins scribbled by an obsessive.
 He double‑tapped three circles with a nail cut interestingly short.
 “Streetlight outages along a diagonal.
 Twice.
 A decade apart.”
 A third paper surfaced, this one a transit timing slip.
-“Micro‑delays here and here on the red‑line—only at crossings that used to intersect a walkway that no longer exists.
+“Micro‑delays here and here on the red‑line - only at crossings that used to intersect a walkway that no longer exists.
 Patterns that form not because someone planned a circle, but because someone wanted to erase a line.”

 Lina kept her voice light.
 “And what do *you* want?”

 He closed the archival case with the gentleness of someone signing a contract.
 “Nothing dramatic.
-A copy of your querying pattern—you have one, or you wouldn’t be here—and a favor later.”
+A copy of your querying pattern - you have one, or you wouldn’t be here - and a favor later.”

 “No,” Lina said, pleasant as sunshine.
 “That’s the price you ask when you don’t have receipts.”